open-craft/problem-builder/README.md

 Running tests
 -------------

-Run with the following command:
+From the xblock-mentoring repository root, run the tests with the following command:

 ```bash
 $ DJANGO_SETTINGS_MODULE="workbench.settings_mentoring" PYTHONPATH=".:/path/to/xblock" nosetests --with-django